camilleugenio/camilleugenio/README.md

 # hi, i'm camille 💌
-I'm a Computer Science Master's student at Sapienza University of Rome, previously graduated in Computer Engineering at Roma Tre.
+I'm a Computer Science Master's student at Sapienza University of Rome, previously graduated in Computer Engineering at Roma Tre 👩🏻‍🎓.

-I love the space where **technology meets creativity** — music, art, and code are not that different when you think about it ⋆˚☆˖°⋆｡° ✮˖ ࣪ ⊹⋆.˚
+Here you'll find a mix of university work and personal projects!

-Here you'll find a mix of university work and personal projects [ a work in progress . . . ]
+[ a work in progress ⟳]

 ---